nevermore23274/shadow_suite/README.md

 # Shadow Suite
-This application will be written in Go using the Fyne framework, and encompasses multiple functions primarily used in the security industry.
+This application is written in Go using the Fyne framework, and encompasses multiple functions primarily used in the security industry.

 # Docker
 To build the docker container, this is the one command that should be needed: